sergueik/selenium_java/protractor/README.md

 ```
 Evaluate an Angular expression in the context of a given element.

+The [Protractor By locators](http://www.protractortest.org/#/api?view=ProtractorBy) and a subset of Protractor Browser API
-Each method borrowed from __Protractor__ is a Javascript snippet stored in a separate file under
+is borrowed from __Protractor__  project in a form of Javascript snippets - one file per method - stored in a separate file under
 `src/main/java/resources`:
 ```
 binding.js